emoacht/HelloSwitcher/README.md

 ## Getting started

 1. Run the installer.
-When this app starts, its icon will appear in the notification area.
+Start this app from the start menu.
+This app's icon will appear in the notification area.
 Right-click it to open the menu and select `Open settings`.
-Then the settings window will appear.

-2. Specify a built-in camera for Windows Hello and a USB camera which you wish to use for Windows Hello.
-If you wish to run this tool in the background, check `Run as service when this app is not running`.
+2. In the settings window, specify a built-in camera for Windows Hello and a USB camera which you wish to use for Windows Hello.
+In addition, if you wish to run this tool in the background, check `Run as service when this app is not running`.
 Then click `Apply`.
 That’s all.

 3. If you select not to run as service but wish to run this app (not service) from startup, register the executable file (HelloSwitcher.exe) in Task Scheduler.